FABtotum/FABlin/README.md

 Contributors
 ------------

-FABlin is possible thanks to the contributions by:
+FABlin is possible thanks to work and contributions by:

 - Simone Cociancich
 - Marco Rizzuto